sfproductlabs/roo/README.md

   forenet:
     external: true
 ```
+* NOTE: Give it a minute before you query your service, as the service blocks unknown traffic (the docker watcher updates every 30 seconds or so, and it will need a bit to find your new service).
 JOB DONE!
 ### Zeroconfig of docker swarm services
 You need to tell roo what the incoming hostname etc is and where to route it to in the docker-compose file (if you want to go fully automoatic)